oar-team/oar/Docs/documentation/doc_mechanisms.rst

 only at specific times.
 So we have implemented a functionality that can request to power on some hardware if they can be in the cluster.

-We are using the field *cm_availability* from the table resources to know when a node will be inaccessible in the cluster mode (easily settable with oarnodesetting command).
+We are using the field *available_upto* from the table resources to know when a node will be inaccessible in the cluster mode (easily settable with oarnodesetting command).
 So when the OAR scheduler wants some potential available computers to launch the jobs then it executes the command